soudev/knowledge.mine/stuff/angularjs.md

 * [[GitHub] pablodenadai / GameOn](https://github.com/pablodenadai/GameOn) - responsive front-end webapp built on NodeJS and Angular

   * [GameOn](http://gameon.jit.su/) - connects you with the players in your city and allows you to find, organize and share games effortlessly.

+--

+* [Radian](http://radian.io/) is a scalable AngularJS framework, perfect for multi developer projects

 ### Angular-Seed